-- Access the COA Transcript Request Form at [INSERT LINK] - Final transcripts available within one week after the graduation ceremony
+- Email HSrecords@carolusonlineacademy.org to request transcripts request link. - Final transcripts available within one week after the graduation ceremony

 By offering early graduation options and maintaining clear communication about graduation status, COA aims to support students in achieving their academic goals while ensuring they are fully prepared for their post-secondary pursuits.